Welcome from the Director

 We invite you to explore our website for information and resources and take advantage of the many programs and services offered through SARC!

-The Student Academic Resource Center mission is to strengthen comprehensive learning, enhance retention and promote student success by providing academic support services to UCF students and the surrounding community.
-This is accomplished through campus and community outreach, tutoring, supplemental instruction, learning assistance, and first year transition programs.
+The Student Academic Resource Center mission is to strengthen comprehensive learning, enhance retention and promote student success by providing academic support services to UCF students.
+This is accomplished through campus outreach, tutoring, supplemental instruction, learning assistance, and first-year transition programs.

-The Student Academic Resource Center is committed to becoming a nationally recognized learning center by being a model academic support program promoting undergraduate students' academic preparation, transition, and progress toward graduation.
+The Student Academic Resource Center is committed to maintaining its status as a nationally recognized learning center with model academic support programs that promote undergraduate students’ academic preparation, transition, and progress toward graduation.
 Through collaboration and partnerships with internal and external constituencies, the center will remain cutting-edge in facilitating service to students by providing opportunities for a smooth, seamless, and successful transition to UCF and progress toward graduation.

 - To develop and implement quality academic support services and academic advising programs for UCF students.

 - Establish partnerships and provide outreach programming that will contribute to the academic success and persistence of UCF students.

 - Enhance learning in and outside of the classroom.